jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 If I did everything right, we'd get to take the route around the hurricane.
 Still, if I had a loss early or marketed myself incorrectly, I'd have to a harder path to development, thus going through the hurricane.
 Life is a lot like this.

 Achieving your goal is remarkably easy if you plan and execute well.
-If you just wing it, you will likely find yourself besieging the walls around your goals.&nbsp;
+If you just wing it, you will likely find yourself besieging the walls around your goals.

 {% include widgets/summary.html id="Fighters-Mindset" %}